dikshit-n/boilerplate---npm-library/README.md

 # bp-npm-package
-Boilerplate code for creating a new npm package
+This code structure can also be used as boilerplate code for creating a new npm package

 ### Here is the npm package - [util-functions-demo-lib-for-live-apps](https://www.npmjs.com/package/util-functions-demo-lib-for-live-apps)
+- contains util functions for cookie manipulation, strings, numbers etc
-- This is just a demo package to practice npm library deployment
+- This package is still under development